vercel/next.js/docs/advanced-features/open-telemetry.md

 The `register` function will execute before your code runs in a new environment.
 You can start creating new spans, and they should be correctly added to the exported trace.

-## Custom register function

-We have created `@vercel/otel` to make it easier to get started with OpenTelemetry.
-But this package won't be able to satisfy some advanced setups.
-You can always use OpenTelemetry APIs directly.

-In order to be able to leverage instrumentation provided by next.js you will need to setup and register custom [TraceProvider](https://opentelemetry.io/docs/reference/specification/trace/api/#tracerprovider).

-> **Note**: `instrumentation.ts` get's called in both `edge` and `nodejs` runtime.
-You need to make sure that you are initializing OpenTelemetry only in `nodejs` runtime.
-OpenTelemetry APIs are not available on `edge`.

 ## Default Spans in Next.js